SCROLL

 -Debbie, RSV survivor

 RSV infection can be serious.
-Fortunately, vaccination is available.
-Talk to your doctor or pharmacist about vaccination and other ways to protect yourself and others from RSV.
+Vaccination is available for older adults.
+Talk to your doctor or pharmacist about RSV vaccination.